by Heather Zorn, P.A.S.

 So, where do antioxidants come from?
 A simple answer is food; fruits and vegetables are incredible sources of antioxidants that the horse can naturally use to protect itself against oxidative stress and free radicals.
 Berries, specifically blueberries, are among the top ranked antioxidant-rich foods.
 Many fruits contain high antioxidants, including apples.
 Surprisingly enough, some grains (oats and barley) are also relatively high in antioxidants.
 Vitamin E ranks one of the best supplements on the market.
 (Remember that Vit E is fat soluble and requires a liquid fat source to be recognized and absorbed by the body, so check the label on any capsules to be certain they contain a fat source.)

-Consider the levels of oxidative stress that your horse may be experiencing, and add antioxidants to his diet to help protect his body against the damaging effects.
+Consider the levels of oxidative stress that your horse may be experiencing and add antioxidants to his diet to help protect his body against the damaging effects.

 Animal Nutrition Solutions Equine and Canine Consulting Services is a company committed to consumer education and improving the health of your dogs and horses.
 Our blog is here to provide you with quick access to nutritional information, and our products were created in the interest your dog and horse’s best health.
 Our supplements are designed to provide the nutrition lacking in a proper diet, without the unnecessary additives, chemicals, and by-products found in most other supplementation products.